 Soap and shampoo not lathering well in the shower?
 Skin and hair dry and itchy?
 Spots all over your dishes?
 Clean laundry not looking its best?
 Coffee pot full of scaly crud?

 If you’re dealing with any or all of these issues around the house, chances are that hard water is to blame.
 Thankfully, c and j water of Central Indiana has the solution.
 Keep reading to learn more about water softeners, and the type of system that is best for you.

 What Does a Water Softener Do?

 First things first, let’s explain what a water softener is and what it does.
 “It’s all in the name” is certainly true here – water softeners literally soften water, by removing certain minerals.
 In most cases, this means excess calcium and other minerals, which are naturally occurring elements often found in well water but also present in many municipal water supplies.
-While these minerals aren’t necessarily bad for your health, when they build up in your plumbing they cause all sorts of household issues like we mentioned at the top of this blog post.
+While these minerals aren’t necessarily bad for your health, when they build up in your plumbing they cause all sorts of household issues as we mentioned at the top of this blog post.

 What Types of Water Softeners Are Common?

 Great question – it’s one we hear a lot.
 Probably the most common and conventional type of water softener, and one we stock here at c and j water, is the salt-based water softener.
 It relies on a salt brine, like that saltwater you used to gargle for a sore throat when you were a kid.
 This system works by replacing the hard minerals (calcium, potassium, magnesium, iron, etc.) for sodium, which is softer.
 You won’t taste the sodium, of course, but you’ll “feel” it, in terms of better soap lather, softer skin, and cleaner dishes.
 Salt-based water softeners will also help extend the life of your home’s hot water heater.

 Other, less popular water softening systems include: